Not all roles available for this page.

 Certain real-world situations can be modeled by quadratic functions, and these functions can be represented by equations.
 Sometimes, all the skills we have developed are needed to make sense of these situations.
 When we have a mathematical model and the skills to use the model to answer questions, we are able to gain useful or interesting insights about the situation.

 (An expression in standard form can help us with this question.
-Or, we can evaluate to find the answer.)
+Or, we can evaluate

 (When an object hits the ground, its height is 0, so we can find the zeros using one of the methods we learned: graphing, rewriting the equation in factored form, completing the square, or using the quadratic formula.)